Gradient Span Algorithms Make Predictable Progress in High Dimension

-Since the partial derivatives would then be exchangeable random variables, their norm should still converge by laws of large numbers for exchangeable random variables.
-Unfortunately, our custom adapted coordinate system would not work in this more general framework.
-Thus a different approach for a proof would be necessary. \end{enumerate}

-Perhaps even more interesting than generalizations of our results might be the pursuit of the following extensions \begin{enumerate}[label={E\arabic*.},ref={E\arabic*}] \item The derivation of more \textbf{explicit representations} for the limiting information \(\liminfo_\timestep\) (which includes limiting function values \(\limf_\timestep=\limf_\timestep(\gsa, \mu, \kernel, \radius)\)).

-\item Ideally, the explicit representation \ref{it: explicit derivation} would allow for \textbf{convergence proofs} and \textbf{meta optimization} over the optimizer \(\gsa\) such that the best optimization algorithm for high dimensional problems can be found.

-\item An analysis of \textbf{stochastic gradient descent} and similar stochastic algorithms which do not have access to the true cost but rather noisy evaluations of \(\rf_\dims\).
-Since every evaluation is equipped with independent noise, this analysis is most likely similar but more difficult than the perturbation argument suggested to remove the strict positive definiteness assumption in \ref{it: strict positive def removal}.

-\item A very difficult extension would capture algorithms with \textbf{component-wise learning rates} \citep[such as Adam by][]{kingmaAdamMethodStochastic2015}.
-Since component-wise learning rates cannot easily be expressed in a dimension-free manner, it is unclear how to argue that the algorithm converges in a sense.
-That is because the convergence of the algorithm follows from the key assumption of continuity in the dimensionless information in our proof.
-Nevertheless, practical experiments confirm that these algorithms exhibit the same behavior (cf.\ Adam in Figure~\ref{fig: loss plots}).
-Perhaps an analysis of the Hessian with tools from random matrix theory would be suitable for an attack on this problem.
+In the first step this would likely yield exchangeable partial derivatives and and thereby a law of large numbers.
+However our proof approach would already break down in the second step as we are using an adapted coordinate system and not the standard basis.
+We are doubtful whether these results even hold in a more general setting. \end{enumerate}